 - are making a public offer in the UK.

-The FCA’s handbook has been updated to show the rules it will apply after 31 December 2020.
+The FCA’s handbook has been updated to show the rules that apply from 1 January 2021.
 A guide to this may be found here.

 There is expected to be little impact from Brexit on issuers that are incorporated in the UK and admitted to trading in regulated markets in the UK.